Staggerlee011/serialexperiments/content/posts/serverless-by-example.md

 ---
 title: "Serverless Framework by Example"
 date: "2021-01-14"
-description: "Example setup and usage of the Serverless Framework with AWS and python"
+summary: "Example setup and usage of the Serverless Framework with AWS and python"
 tags: [
     "python",
     "aws",